 Agni karma- thermal cautery- branding:-

-Fire- thermal cautery is better than even the Kshara, for the diseases that are treated by Agnikarma do not recur and it can be used even in diseases which have not been successful treated by Drugs, Kshara or Shastrakarma (surgery).
+Fire- thermal cautery is better than even the Kshara, for the diseases that are treated by Agnikarma do not recur and it can be used even in diseases which have not been successfully treated by Drugs, Kshara or Shastrakarma (surgery).
 40

 Agnikarma Yojana- indications and contraindications for thermal cautery :-